section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 ![Relations](/engineering-education/sql-or-nosql-when-to-choose-what/relations.png)

 SQL databases need a server that runs a database management system (DBMS).
-DBMS is a software interface that connects end-users and database to manage and manipulate data in a structured way.
+DBMS is a software interface that connects end-users and databases to manage and manipulate data in a structured way.
 Some of the common SQL databases include [MySQL](https://www.mysql.com/why-mysql/), [Oracle Database](https://www.oracle.com/database/), [PostgreSQL](https://www.postgresql.org/about/), [Microsoft SQL Server](https://www.microsoft.com/en-gb/sql-server/), and [MariaDB](https://mariadb.org/documentation/).

 ### What is NoSQL?
 It is a non-SQL database structure with a non-relational mechanism for storing and retrieving data.
 Its data model does not have tabular **schema** as used in relational databases.